-To expand this storytelling project, the collected water stories are the central focus of a new Humanities Guåhan project, Speaking to Water and Creating Community: Civic Reflection with Pacific Islanders in Guam, which is part of a larger National Endowment for the Humanities Initiative, The Humanities and the Legacy of Race and Ethnicity in the United States.
-Here, the stories, chants, songs, poetry and personal narratives serve as the main "texts" for facilitated discussions with Chamorros and other Micronesians about shared cultural pasts, differing colonial histories that have shaped current misperceptions and divisiveness, and the need to re-imagine relationships in more positive ways for the betterment of our island.
-Civic reflection based conversations are a way to build greater understanding and awareness of the social, cultural, economic and ethnic issues that often divide the Guam community and affect the lives of all island residents.
-These conversations create a safe and comfortable "space" to reflect on important civic matters and hear diverse voices in a constructive, non-confrontational way to build a more inclusive sense of community.
+In late 2017, Humanities Guåhan presented the program Speaking to Water and Creating Community: Civic Reflection with Pacific Islanders in Guam, which was part of a larger National Endowment for the Humanities Initiative, The Humanities and the Legacy of Race and Ethnicity in the United States.
+The stories, chants, songs, poetry and personal narratives from the Speaking to Water/Kuentusi I Hanom digital collection served as the main "texts'' for facilitated discussions with CHamorus and other Micronesians about shared cultural pasts, differing colonial histories that have shaped current misperceptions and divisiveness, and the need to re-imagine relationships in more positive ways for the betterment of our island.
+These community conversation series continued into 2020 until in-person programming was suspended due to the COVID-19 pandemic.